plone/documentation/docs/install/containers/examples/nginx-plone.md

 html_meta:
   "description": "Simple Plone 6 setup with one backend and data being persisted in a Docker volume."
   "property=og:description": "Simple Plone 6 setup with one backend and data being persisted in a Docker volume."
-  "property=og:title": "Nginx, Plone Classic container example" "keywords": "Plone 6, Container, Docker, Nginx, Plone Classic"
+  "property=og:title": "nginx, Plone Classic container example" "keywords": "Plone 6, Container, Docker, nginx, Plone Classic"
 ---

-# Nginx, Plone Classic container example
+# nginx, Plone Classic container example

 This example is a simple setup with one backend and data being persisted in a Docker volume.

-Nginx in this example is used as a [reverse proxy](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/").
+{term}`nginx` in this example is used as a [reverse proxy](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/").

 ## Setup